How Australia's PM went swimming 50 years ago and vanished forever

 "He was a breath of fresh air," John Warhurst, emeritus professor of politics at the Australian National University, told CNN.

-"He was younger (than Menzies), he was renowned as very stylish, progressive man ...
+"He was younger (than Menzies), he was renowned as a very stylish, progressive man ...
 Viewed from today, he was the first of the modern Australia prime ministers."

 Despite his relatively short time in office, Holt secured a series of significant achievements including switching Australia's currency to dollars and cents from the complicated pound and pence system.

-The other landmark of his time as a leader was the historic 1967 national referendum, which paved the way for indigenous Australians to be finally be counted among the country's population.
+The other landmark of his time as a leader was the historic 1967 national referendum, which paved the way for indigenous Australians to finally be counted among the country's population.

 Frame said Holt was also one of the first politicians to work to end the infamous White Australia policy, which severely restricted immigration from non-European countries, and to reach out diplomatically to his nation's Asian neighbors.